 - Response rate: Target 100%

-- Return visit rate: Follow-up for chronic patients
+- Return visit rate: Operational follow-through for routine rebookings

-- Referral rate: Rate of new patients coming through referrals
+- Referral rate: Rate of new visitors arriving via referral

 Department-Based Tracking